patriciaament/challenges-pos-python/README.md

 ## Content

-The course content is divided into modules, containing their respective practical work and challenges:
+The Python Development course content is divided into modules, containing their respective practical works and challenges:

 - **Module 1** - Libraries for Data Analysis
 - **Module 2** - Python for web application